yqtianust/MeasureDLS/README.md

 ## Details of implementation

+### Recommandations (for enhancing productivity)

+- Conduct unit tests periodically
+- Use 'screen' in Linux, which enables you to place time-consuming tasks (e.g., data processing or model training) in an additional screen channel and continue to work on other tasks simultaneously.
+Besides, 'screen' allows you to run experiments even after the disconnection of ssh.

 ### Something you need to pay attention

 Please pay attention to the points described below during your implementation.